AnonShell/agam-space/docs/docs/intro.md

 :::

-Agam Space is in **beta** (v0.1.0) and under active development.
+Agam Space is in **beta** stage and under active development.
 Core features work but expect bugs and breaking changes.

 **What works:**